brefphp/bref/docs/runtimes/console.md

 Bref provides a way to run console commands on AWS Lambda.

-This can be used to run the [Symfony Console](https://symfony.com/doc/master/components/console.html), [Silly](https://github.com/mnapoli/silly) or [Laravel Artisan](https://laravel.com/docs/5.8/artisan) commands in production.
+This can be used to run PHP scripts, the [Symfony Console](https://symfony.com/doc/master/components/console.html), as well as [Laravel Artisan](https://laravel.com/docs/5.8/artisan) commands in production.

 ## Configuration

 The lambda function used for running console applications must use two Lambda layers:

 - the [base PHP layer](function.md) (the PHP runtime that provides the `php` binary)
-- the "console" layer that overrides the base runtime to execute your console application
+- the `console` layer that overrides the base runtime to execute our console commands

 Below is a minimal `serverless.yml`.
 To create it automatically run `vendor/bin/bref init` and select "Console application".